laredoza/.NetScaffolder/README.md

 - [Devart T4 Editor](https://www.devart.com/t4-editor/download.html)

 ### Known Issues
-- Please execute a git clone as downloading the projet's zip causes T4 security issues.
+- Please execute a git clone as downloading the project's zip causes T4 security issues.
 We will look for work arounds at a later stage.